paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 runtime upgrades and message passing should be done off chain at some point.

-Flood protection considerations: For making DoS attacks slightly harder on this subsystem nodes will only responde large statement requests, when they previously notified that peer via gossip.
+Flood protection considerations: For making DoS attacks slightly harder on this subsystem, nodes will only respond to large statement requests, when they previously notified that peer via gossip about that statement.
 So, it is not possible to DoS nodes at scale, by requesting candidate data over and over again.